Head Men's Soccer Coach - Jon Pascale - CCAA Coach of the Year (2012, 2013, 2016)

 Following the conclusion of his collegiate career, Perera was invited to the 2009 adidas Major League Soccer Player Combine, prior to professional trials with Atlético Madrid and Racing Santander of Spain's LaLiga.

-Originally from Madrid, Spain, Perera currently resides in Carlsbad with his wife, Michelle, and daughter, Sofia.
+Originally from Madrid, Spain, Perera currently resides in Carlsbad with his wife, Michelle, and their two young children, daughter Sofia and son Theo.
 He earned his U.S. Soccer National B license in 2015, a football management degree from the Johan Cruyff Institute in 2014, and is fluent in English, Spanish, French, Dutch and Italian.

 Assistant Men's Soccer Coach - Tim Hogan

-Tim Hogan joined the UC San Diego men's soccer coaching staff as an assistant in late March of 2015.
-The 2016 season is his second in the program.
+Tim Hogan joined the University of California San Diego men's soccer coaching staff as an assistant in late March of 2015.
+The 2017 season is his third in the program.
 His primary responsibility is training the Triton goalkeepers.

 In his first go-around in La Jolla, Hogan mentored redshirt junior starting goalkeeper Cameron McElfresh to All-California Collegiate Athletic Association (CCAA) honorable mention, with seven shutouts, tied for second in the league, over 18 contests.